Fabio-Calo/DataMatcher/README.md

 # DataMatcher
  Matching of diffrent objects using levenshtein distance
 #### Java library
-This library allows you to match
+This library allows you to match:

 - `String` to `List<String>`
 - `String` to `List<Object>`
 - `Object` to `List<Object>`

- returns the matched Object
+   + returns the matched Object
    and creates a Score %
+- `Object` to `Object`
+  + returns a Score %

 ## Setup

-to match the object you provide in a list you have to annotate the fields of the object with the @MatchWith annotation.
+to match two different objects: you have to annotate, the object you provide in a list or in the 2nd parameter, the fields of the object with the @MatchWith annotation.
-If you have more than one annotation the `String` to `List<Object>` won't work unless you provide one field is annotated as primary
+If you have more than one annotation the `String` to `List<Object>` won't work unless one field is annotated as primary.

+When matching two objects of the same class there is no annotation needed.

 If you match `Object` to `List<Object>` you may want to match more than one field you have to provide the wanted field of the Object you want to match to.